malbright345/API-Gateway-Security-Project/README.md

 <br />
 <br />
 <br />
 Name the user pool and select "Use Cognito Hosted UI".
 The Cognito Hosted UI will provide the interface to log in with our test user.
-Once authenticated, the test user will be able to request and receive JSON Web Tokens   <br/>
+Once authenticated, the test user will be able to request JSON Web Tokens   <br/>
 <br />
 <img src="https://i.imgur.com/OXYOYkB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />